 How to Fish with Frozen Shrimp as Bait

-Pros and Cons of Frozen Shrimp
+Pros and Cons of Using Frozen Shrimp

 Many bait shops will take any shrimp that dies in their shrimp holding tanks, bag them, and freeze them, selling them at a discounted price.
 Another way you can get frozen shrimp bait is from a distributor.
-These bags of frozen shrimp bait range in quality from shrimp that have been frozen and thawed many times, which reduce the quality of the bait, to shrimp that was freshly frozen for bait.

 Pros